On-Demand Car Insurance: How Flexible, Pay-As-You-Go Coverage Works

 Occasional and Low-Mileage Drivers

-If you drive fewer than 10,000 miles per year — well below the national average of 13,473 miles — you're likely overpaying for traditional insurance.
+If you drive fewer than 10,000 miles per year — well below the national per-driver estimate of approximately 13,500 miles — you're likely overpaying for traditional insurance.
 Pay-per-mile plans charge only for the miles you actually put on your vehicle.
 The fewer miles, the lower your monthly bill.
+Programs like Allstate Drivewise can deliver up to 40% off, while Nationwide SmartMiles customers save an average of $38/month compared to standard plans.

 City Dwellers Who Don't Drive Daily

 Urban residents who rely on public transit, bikes, or rideshares for their daily commute but keep a car for weekend trips or errands are perfect candidates.
 A car parked 20+ days per month is an expensive asset under a standard policy.
-Car insurance for parked or infrequently used vehicles is a real issue for city dwellers — on-demand plans directly address it.
+Micro auto insurance options designed specifically for city dwellers and infrequent users can directly address this problem.

 College Students